toolsforresearch/tfr_responsive/README.md

         'allowedtemplateuploads'=>'gif,ico,jpg,png,css,js,map,json,eot,svg,ttf,woff',
     )
 ```
+** or update to the most recent version of LimeSurvey, which will accept this template through the template editor.

 # Premium features
 Sometimes you may encounter aspects that seem to be failing: please check first if they have been solved in the Premium version.
 * All tables are fully responsive and thus a joy to view and work with on small devices
 * Slider questions (multiple numerical, slider layout) indicate whether they have been moved or not
-* The Premium version has more color, but not too much.
+* The Premium (Gray) version has more color, but not too much.
 We think that adds to the feeling of comfort of the respondent
-* The Premium version will be developed in several colors, while the Free version will only be available in 1 color: gray with signal colors.
+* The Premium version will be further developed in several colors, while the Free version will only be available in 1 color: gray with signal colors.

 # New releases
 Since we hope to distribute improved versions periodically, we hope that you send us your improvements, so we can incorporate them in newer version.
 We cannot guarantee that we will incorporate all suggestions, but we will certainly look at them.
 Please visit our website for news on the template and to download the newest version and to send us your bug reports and suggestions for improvement.